CausalAILab/ListConditionalIndependencies/README.md

 To run some examples, try running the following commands:

 ```
-python3 main.py graphs/list1.txt
+python3 main.py lmp graphs/list1.txt
 ```

+1. First argument: `gmp` or `lmp`. `gmp` lists all conditional independencies invoked by the global Markov property. 'lmp' lists all conditional independencies invoked by the ordered local Markov property.
-1. First argument: `graphs/list1.txt`. the path to a file that contains all necessary information, such as graph.
+2. Second argument: `graphs/list1.txt`. the path to a file that contains all necessary information, such as graph, query, and constraints (i.e., `I` and `R`).
 Please check the formatting for details.

 ## Formatting of the input file